 You have to be 18 to drive in Portugal, but if you’re hiring a car, you’ll find the minimum age is 23 and sometimes even 25.
 If you are under 25, you may face additional charges.
 It’s best to read all the fine print of your booking before you get to Portugal.

-Get a Credit Card to Rent a Car in Portugal
+Get a Credit Card For a Rental Car Portugal

 You cannot pay for your Portugal rental car with cash, so plan on throwing down your credit card for the charges.
 If you have a US credit card, many will carry car insurance on them, so you don’t have to pay unexpected extra charges.